 Try to vary the pattern in which you cut your grass so that a consistent pattern doesn’t wear down the lawn.

 Dogs are carnivores and consequently excrete nitrogen on your lawn.
 This is similar to the effect of putting too much fertilizer in one spot: it kills the grass.
 So, what can you do about if dog urine is putting spots on your lawn?
-The answer may come in changing your dog’s diet or altering the way you maintain your yard.
-You could:
+The answer may come in changing your dog’s diet or altering the way you maintain your yard:

-• Dilute the urine by giving your dog more water.
-This essentially dilutes the nitrogen
+- Dilute the urine by giving your dog more water, which essentially dilutes the nitrogen

-• Plant more resilient species of grass like rye or fescue that can handle urine better
+- Plant more resilient species of grass such as rye or fescue that can handle urine better

 Follow these tips and you'll be more likely to keep your grass green and healthy this summer.